cchristou3/The-A-Team/Notes.md

 Week 3(Nov 27th)
 Attendance:Antonis,Charalambos,Christodoulos
 Working on the assignment.
 Working with the functions,how to delete cookies and also trying to find a way with sessions

+Week 3(Nov 28th)
+Attendance:Antonis,Charalambos,Christodoulos
+Working on the assignment.
+Creating a new page,trying to get response from the server so we can move on!